029 area code

 Most 029 numbers are for normal Cardiff landlines but be aware that, as is the case for all UK area codes, such numbers may also be used for services without any physical link to the area.
 (More info)

-029 area code details
+029 area code information

 |Council area:||City and County of Cardiff|